 When bathing a dog for allergies, it is important to leave the lather on your dog for five to 10 minutes before rinsing and to thoroughly rinse the shampoo with cool water.
 Do not use hot water because it can dry their skin and make the itching worse.
 Aim for bathing itchy dogs no more than one to two times per week to control itching.

 Omega-3 Fatty Acids

-Some dogs with seasonal allergies respond well to fish oil supplementation. that fish oil supplements, like Nordic Naturals Omega-3 Pet Soft Gels, help reduce inflammation associated with skin allergies and help skin cells maintain a strong barrier against allergens.
+Some dogs with seasonal allergies respond well to fish oil supplementation.
+Studies have shown that fish oil supplements, like Vibeful's Wild Alaskan Salmon Oil Formula Liquid Skin & Coat Supplement for Cats & Dogs, help reduce inflammation associated with skin allergies and help skin cells maintain a strong barrier against allergens.
 You can give a dog too much fish oil, however, and fish oil is not indicated for all dogs.
 So, consult with your veterinarian on the appropriate dosage before giving fish oil to your dog.

 The omega-3 fatty acids that help dogs with allergies are EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
 While dogs can convert GLA (gamma-linolenic acid) and ALA (gamma-linolenic acid and alpha-linolenic acid, respectively—the fatty acids found in evening primrose oil and flaxseed), they do so poorly, and benefit the most from fatty acid supplementation from fish or krill oil.
 Also, many OTC fish oil products do not have high enough concentration of omega-3 fatty acids to help with allergies.
 Ask your vet for a specific dosage for your dog.

 Allergies are due to inflammation and an abnormally hyper reactive immune system.
 The largest immune system in the body is called the GALT, and it is in the gut.
 Unhealthy or inflamed intestines with abnormal gut bacteria can contribute to allergies, which is why supplementing an allergic dog with probiotics may help reduce inflammation in the body and rebalance their gut immune system.